lily-brewis/digital-writing-folio/exercises.md

 They largely dictate my intentions with each individual piece that I write.
 Technology facilitates my writiting in that it allows me to make an endless amount of mistakes, edits and additions to a piece, and also enables me to save or recall past versions of a piece of work.
 On the other hand, working without the aid of technology creates something of a snapshot in time of my work and my creative proccess that I sometimes enjoy.

+## Week 2

+### How is electronic literature different from print literature?

+The first answer that comes to mind is a fairly obvious one - one is print based and on is electronic based.
+The methods of creating these types of literature differ, with print literature exisiting as something that can be made with or without digital facilitation, and electronic literature relying on and utilising digitalisation.
+The intent, the execution, reception and qualitites have their differences too.

+### What are some of the qualities of electronic literature?